tprelog/iocage-node-red/README.md

 #### Installation

-**Node-RED is available from the Communtity Plugins page on FreeNAS 11.3**
+**Node-RED is available from the Community Plugins page on FreeNAS 11.3**

 ![img][FreeNAS_plugins]